What Is A Redirect — Should You Use Web Redirects?

 B. JavaScript Redirects

-Redirects via JavaScript are usually not recommended for any website, as the users need to have a JavaScript-enabled browser for this function to work.
+Redirects via JavaScript are usually not recommended for any website, as the users need a JavaScript-enabled browser for this function to work.
 However, in the case of any sudden emergency, you can add JavaScript redirects as a temporary measure.

 How To Set Up A Redirect?